 More colleges are rolling out Exception Programs for individuals who are intellectually challenged.
 This article details 21 outstanding college programs for the intellectually challenged.
-Parents who have children or are taking care of adults who are intellectually challenged are superheroes in my book because they have to put much more effort to provide a “normal” life for their children or for that adult.
-I consider these parents super – parents with super abilities.
-I bet you’re thinking well all parents have super abilities – well, parents with kids or are taking care of adults that have special needs are, in my opinion, in a category all by themselves.
+Parents who have children or are taking care of adults who are intellectually challenged are superheroes in my book because they have to put much more effort to provide a normal life for their children or for that adult.
+One way you can help your child to stay ahead is to utilize the fast assistance at Edupeet when your child is struggling with writing essays.
+I consider these parents super parents with super abilities.
+I bet you’re thinking well all parents have super abilities well, parents with kids or are taking care of adults that have special needs are, in my opinion, in a category all by themselves.
 I always wondered if college was possible for individuals who were mentally/intellectually challenged.
-The answer to this inquiry is, yes, college or a college-like atmosphere is possible.
-The list below is by no means an exhaustive one, but it’s a beginning for those who are looking for a college for that special child or adult.
+The answer to this inquiry is, yes, college or a college-like atmosphere is possible, and there are places like emergencyessay.com that could be a helpful resource for college essays.
+The list below is by no means an exhaustive one, but it is a beginning for those who are looking for a college for that special child or adult.

 - Beacon College – The first college to offer both Bachelor and Associate Degrees exclusively for students with learning disabilities, ADHD, and other learning differences.